ddmitov/perl-executing-browser/README.md

 ## Security Considerations

 Locally executed scripts are not executed in an isolated environment, but have the same privileges and access to system resources as the user, who started the browser.
 However, downloading locally executed scripts from remote locations or using Perl/Python/PHP as helper applications for online content are not going to be implemented because of the huge security risks involved!
+It is also not a good idea to make any folder containing locally executed scripts available to network-oriented services like webservers or file sharing applications due to risk of executing locally malicious or unsecure code uploaded from outside.

 ## History